 But in July 2017, the state submitted an amendment to the waiver proposal, based on the idea that the Trump administration had signaled “a new era for federal and state partnership to meet the needs of states’ unique populations.”
 The waiver amendment proposed a work requirement for Indiana’s Medicaid expansion population, as opposed to the voluntary job training and employment services program that Indiana already had in place.

 CMS noted in their approval of the new work requirement that the voluntary “Gateway to Work” program in the state’s original waiver did not appear to be effective.
-The agency stated that 244,000 HIP beneficiaries are unemployed, and 58,000 work fewer than 20 hours per week, yet only 580 HIP enrollees attended Gateway to Work orientations during the first 15 months that the program was in effect (the new work requirement is still called Gateway to Work, but it’s now mandatory instead of voluntary).
+The agency stated that 244,000 HIP beneficiaries were unemployed, and 58,000 worked fewer than 20 hours per week, yet only 580 HIP enrollees attended Gateway to Work orientations during the first 15 months that the program was in effect (the new work requirement was still called Gateway to Work, but it was made mandatory instead of voluntary).

-On February 1, 2018, CMS approved Indiana’s amended waiver, which is valid through the end of 2020.
-The state’s updated waiver includes several changes, but the community engagement (aka, work requirement) is the most significant.
+On February 1, 2018, CMS approved Indiana’s amended waiver through the end of 2020.
+The state’s updated waiver included several changes, but the community engagement provision (aka, work requirement) was the most significant.
 Although the waiver amendment was approved in early 2018, Indiana scheduled it to take effect in 2019, and included a six-month window at the start of the year when enrollees weren’t required to be working.
 The goal instead was to get enrollees used to the new system, the work/community engagement requirements, and how the reporting process would work.

 Lawsuit filed to block Indiana’s Medicaid work requirement

-In September 2019, a lawsuit was filed by the National Health Law Program and Indiana Legal Services, Inc., on behalf of four plaintiffs who are enrolled in expanded Medicaid in Indiana.
-The lawsuit contends that CMS overstepped its bounds in approving the state’s work requirement, and that the approval constitutes “unauthorized attempts to re-write the Medicaid Act.”
+In September 2019, a lawsuit was filed by the National Health Law Program and Indiana Legal Services, Inc., challenging the Medicaid work requirement.

 At the time the lawsuit was filed, the state’s Medicaid work requirement was set at 20 hours per month: Enrollees subject to the work requirement had to either be exempt or reporting at least 20 hours per month of community engagement.
 The state had been tracking compliance in 2019 to determine whether people would continue to have coverage as of January 2020.